Goals-based planning

 1 minute read

 No one can know the future.
-Yet it’s vital to ensure family offices—and families—are positioned as strongly as possible for continuity and effective long-term financial and business management.
-While any transition, even if planned, can be difficult, succession planning for family enterprises is multifaceted and often emotional.
+Yet it’s vital to ensure the family office—and the family—are positioned as strongly as possible, for continuity and effective long-term financial and business management.
+Adding to the challenges, succession planning is multifaceted and often emotional.

-As family office executives gathered at JPM MAX, Mary Duke, an independent advisor to families, and Elisa Shevlin Rizzo, Head of Family Office Advisory and Family Advisory at J.P.
+As family office executives gathered at JPM MAX, attorney Mary Duke, an independent family wealth consultant, and Elisa Shevlin Rizzo, Head of Family Office Advisory and Family Advisory at J.P.
 Morgan Private Advisory, shed light on these complexities and guided attendees through the most important strategies for effective succession planning.

-Family office executives sit in a unique position vis-à-vis the family and the family office.
-Accordingly, they must be prepared to navigate the double matrix of succession planning within the family and the family office.
-And these two entities may approach similar issues differently—not surprisingly, they may have differing objectives, priorities, “rules of engagement” and human dynamics.
+Family office executives must be prepared to navigate the double matrix of succession planning within the family office and within the family.
+And these two entitles may approach similar issues differently—not surprisingly, they may have differing objectives, priorities, “rules of engagement” and human dynamics.

 Their common succession challenges differ, too.
-Family offices may encounter lean staffing and the lack of a talent pipeline.
-Families may face the different generations’ competing priorities, long-standing family dynamics, increasing longevity and resistance to change.
+Family offices’ may encounter lean staffing and the lack of a talent pipeline.
+For families’, on the other hand, involves a typical complication is the generations’ competing priorities, especially at a time of increasing longevity of elders … who may not be ready to let go.

-Elisa and Mary identified several considerations—legal, structural and emotional— that, when properly navigated, can lead to success.
+We think these six considerations—legal, structural and emotional—hold the keys to success.
 Let them be your guide through this essential, and sometimes fraught, passage.

-All succession planning begins with solid financial and legal frameworks.
+All succession planning begins with a solid financial and legal framework.
 To review the frameworks in place, examine these aspects of the family and the family enterprise:

-For multigenerational families, succession is not a transaction or one-off, but a constant state.
-While succession planning may happen in cycles, it is always in some phase that warrants focus of the family office, even if it is to develop bench strength for tomorrow’s leadership.
-Succession planning is not a straight line – for many families it is a complex, multigenerational event that skips a generation; in other families, the generational transitions may be intermixed.
+For multigenerational families, succession is not a transaction or one-off but a constant state.
+Succession planning may happen in cycles, yet also be prepared for it to be unpredictable.
+Succession may be a complex, multigenerational event that skips a generation or generations may be intermixed.

-The skills that future leaders will need may be very different from the founders’ skills.
-Beyond technical ability, having emotional intelligence is essential.
-Bear in mind, these future-facing skills and approaches:
+The skills that future leaders will need may be very different from the founders’.
+Beyond technical skills, emotional intelligence is an essential.
+Bear in mind these future-facing skills and approaches:

-It is critical to have a clear vision and concrete plans—while being transparent about what will happen and when—before the anticipated turnover of responsibility.
-Those values and practices will help to manage all stakeholders’ expectations and will help to smooth over difficult decisions (such as family members not rising to leadership, hiring and promoting non-family executives and others).
+Having a clear vision and concrete plans—while being transparent about what will happen and when—are critical before the anticipated turnover of responsibility.
+Those values and practices will help to manage all stakeholders’ expectations (including family members not rising to leadership, non-family executives and others).

-The family office leader should carefully approach these difficult conversations about leadership transitions and readiness.
-This often means tapping an advisor or consultant for support, especially about delicate topics—even simply voicing the notion of the current leaders’ eventual transition.
+Carefully approach these difficult conversations about leadership transitions and readiness.
+This often means tapping an advisor or consultant for support, especially about delicate topics—even simply voicing the notion of the current leadership’s eventual transition.

 We can help you navigate a complex financial landscape.
 Reach out today to learn how.